pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 # Use Physical Import Mode

-This document introduces how to use the physical import mode in TiDB Lightning, including writing the configuration file and tuning performance.
+This document introduces how to use the physical import mode in TiDB Lightning, including writing the configuration file, tuning performance, and configuring disk quota.

 ## Configure and use the physical import mode